-The Organization maintains its cash in bank deposit accounts with financial institutions believed to be creditworthy.
+The Organization maintains its cash in bank deposit and certificates of deposit accounts with financial institutions believed to be creditworthy.
 At times, amounts on deposit may exceed the federally insured limits.
 The Organization has not experienced losses in any of these accounts.